 Here I’m keeping both feet down and using a reduced range (not squatting very low).

-If your inner thigh/groin is on the mend, it is likely to appreciate this adjustment.
+If your inner thigh/groin muscles are on the mend, they are likely to appreciate this adjustment.

 As pain subsides and as your mobility allows, you can squat lower, add some load (see dumbbell in the goblet position) or allow the foot of the straightened leg to point upwards.

 Or if you prefer… “Sliding lateral lunge”

 Direct relative of the cossack squat but a completely different movement experience (if you ask me)